 Parking at Punta Molentis costs €10 for cars, €5 for motorbikes and €3 for bikes.
 There is a €1 admission free per person; it’s free for children under six years of age.

 Other nearby beaches

-Porto Giunco is one of the most easily accessible ones, and a favorite of families with children.
+PORTO GIUNCO – This is one of the most easily accessible beaches in the area, and a favorite of families with children.
 You will be able to rent anything you need for the day there, and even take SUP and wind surfing classes and join expeditions to other nearby beaches and islands of the marine oasis of Capo Carbonara.

 Where to stay to easily access Punta Molentis